buzz-buzz-Alaska/for-dimond-hs-2023/README.md

 - You will be helping other students and this repository itself.

+## How to contribute

+- Create a Fork of this project

+- Write your proposed changes into that Fork

+- Submit a Pull Request (sometimes called a \"Merge Request\")

 # About this project

 **This project is meant to be educational.
 This is not meant to help students cheat on assignments.
 This is meant to assist with assignments.**